 Phil Stieg: The title of your book is, Your Brain on Art.
 What motivated you or why did you write that book?

-Susan Magsamen: So we wrote your brain on art because there was so much information about how our brains change on arts and esthetic experiences that nobody knew about.
+Susan Magsamen: So we wrote your brain on art because there was so much information about how our brains change on arts and aesthetic experiences that nobody knew about.
 And we felt that by just sharing this information with the world, people could begin to use the arts immediately because they’re accessible and they’re affordable and they’re impactful.
 And we wanted to get that information out.

 What we didn’t know is that coming out of COVID, when the book was published, people were hungry for more, and they wanted to feel more alive, and they wanted to figure out how they could change their brains and change their lives.
 And so I think the book really hit at an amazing moment when humanity was really suffering.